The 15 Best Self-help Books Recommended by Psychologists

 How much time should I spend reading self-help books?

-Are self-help books backed by science?
+Are the self-help books on this list backed by scientific research?

-Can self-help books make mental health worse?
+Can self-help books ever make mental health worse?

-Are older self-help books still relevant?
+Are older self-help books still worth reading?

 By citing this article, you acknowledge the original source and allow readers to access the full content.

 PsychologyFor.
-(2025).
+(2026).
 The 15 Best Self-help Books Recommended by Psychologists. https://psychologyfor.com/the-15-best-self-help-books-recommended-by-psychologists/

 • This article has been reviewed by our editorial team at PsychologyFor to ensure accuracy, clarity, and adherence to evidence-based research.
 The content is for educational purposes only and is not a substitute for professional mental health advice.